Submitting your application

 When drafting your document attachments, keep in mind:

-- the level of expertise of the review panel.
-The panel will draw upon a broad cross-section of high performance computing (HPC) users from disciplines within engineering and the physical sciences.
+The reviewers will draw upon a broad cross-section of HPC users from disciplines in engineering and the physical sciences.
 We cannot guarantee that there will be an expert for every application area.
-Your case for support must be easy for an audience with general scientific knowledge to understand.
+Your case for support must be easy for an audience with general scientific knowledge to understand

 Application form

-You should download and complete the application form from the access to high performance computing application documents.
+Download and complete the application form from the access to high performance computing application documents.

 Your application should consist of the following sections.

-Description of the proposed research and its context
+Description of the proposed research and its context (up to two or four pages)

-You should briefly list the main objectives of the proposed research.
+Briefly list the main objectives of the proposed research.
 Explain how access to your chosen service will help you to meet these objectives.

 Describe your proposed computational research project: